drparadox99/Mobile-news-app-in-kotlin/README.md

 The Outlet app is designed to deliver personalized news feeds from different countries and outlets in real-time.
 The app features a sleek and responsive UI, allowing users to quickly browse, save, and share news articles.
 Users can filter news based on regions and categories, making it easy to stay informed about the topics that matter most.

-The app is developed using Kotlin and follows Android development best practices, leveraging features like Jetpack Components, ViewModel, Retrofit, and more to create a robust and maintainable codebase.
+The app is developed using Kotlin and Java and follows Android development best practices, leveraging features like Jetpack Components, ViewModel, Retrofit, and more to create a robust and maintainable codebase.

 # Features